Update (March 2018):

 In many cases, they will not look at your portfolio until its time to provide you with a review.
 One exception is where your adviser receives an alert from their research house or stockbroker telling them a fund or stock needs to be replaced or sold.
 In those cases, they will contact all clients affected.

 Financial planners should, in my opinion, monitor loan to value ratios on a gearing plan every 3 months, and more often in volatile markets.
 This is important if you have borrowed money to invest.
-The banks that lend you the money will usually alert your planner when you get close to a margin call.
+Banks who lend you money to invest for a margin loan will usually alert your planner when you get close to a margin call.

 The reality is that most portfolios don’t need to be monitored “manually” and there shouldn’t be too much ongoing maintenance for the average client.
 If you only have managed funds, you already pay a management fee to your fund manager for their investment expertise.
-I don’t believe financial planners should charge you much for monitoring a portfolio of managed funds.
+I don’t believe financial planners should base their ongoing charge on monitoring a portfolio of managed funds.
+Paying your advisor a fee to actively manage a portfolio of actively managed funds creates a second layer of fees, wastes your money and leads to below average investment returns.
+The true value in a good ongoing investment service is in your advisor managing your behaviour and progress towards your goals.

 Sign#3 Your Financial Planner is Overcharging: